 Possibly.
 Once you’ve mastered the gameplay implications of Rising Mist in raid, and the factors central to its success, you can consider it.
 WotC introduces a new learning curve that necessitates recognizing correct timings, management of your mana pool, and potentially sitting on ReM charges (yes, even if that’s 2) to maximize WotC throughput.

 Yes.
 They work quite well together, as WotC becomes your primary source of healing for group damage, and Rising Mist allows for more Renewing Mist/Enveloping Mist uptime, making WotC downtime much easier.
 Mana is less of a concern in M+ as you are able to drink after each pull, but on longer/tyrannical boss fights, you can use Rising Mist to save mana by having a Renewing Mist blanket on the group.

 Is it required to run Rising Mist?

-No. You can still run the old Upwelling build just fine, but you will be less competitive.
+No. You can still run the old Upwelling build just fine.

 Does Glory of the Dawn make Rising Mist trigger twice?

 No. The extra kick from Glory of the Dawn has a different spell ID, so it will not trigger Rising Mist.